jatin33/linkedin-saved-post-categoriser/memory-bank/progress.md

    - Content script injection working
    - **Side Panel Interface**: Successfully migrated from popup to side panel.
    - **Reset All Bookmarks**: Functionality to reset all categorized posts and categories to default.
+   - **Author Filter**: New dropdown to filter posts by author is implemented.

 2. **Storage System** ✅
    - Chrome sync storage integration